wultra/docucheck/README.md

 - Validates all links pointing to another documents or to anchors in the documents.
 - Patches all documents to be easily served on Wultra's [developers portal](https://developers.wultra.com).

 The tool was developed for Wultra's internal purposes, so it's highly specialized for what we need for our documentation.
-If you're still interested, then you can go to a [main DocuCheck's documentation](docs/Readme.md).
+If you're still interested, then please visit [DocuCheck's documentation](docs/Readme.md).

 ## License